Invitation to Form an IMS Group

 The list of all IMS Groups and their coordinators and purposes will be provided on the IMS Website, with suitable classification by geography, group interest, and perhaps other attributes.

-Planned Future Services
+Possible Future Services

-IMS hopes in future to
+IMS may in the future

 - aggregate email addresses across consenting IMS Groups and deduplicate such lists to create larger groups for various purposes